Accessibility statement for Pay a DVLA Fine

 Non-compliance with the accessibility regulations

-We plan to address the above issues by 2021.
-When we publish new content, we’ll make sure it meets accessibility standards.
+We plan to address these accessibility issues by 7th April 2026.
+When we publish new content we’ll make sure it meets accessibility standards.

 Content that’s not within the scope of the accessibility regulations